Ebazhanov/linkedin-skill-assessments-quizzes/autocad/autocad-quiz.md

 - [ ] only the objects not encompassed nor crossed by the crossing selection
 - [ ] only the objects completely encompassed by the crossing selection
 - [x] only the objects completely encompassed and crossed by the crossing selection

+#### Q16.
+You can dimension objects in AutoCAD from the Annotation panel on the Home tab of the ribbon.
+Where else can you dimension on the ribbon?

+- [x] the Dimension panel on the Annotate tab
+- [ ] the Dimensional panel on the Parametric tab
+- [ ] the Palettes panel on the View tab
+- [ ] the Reference panel on the Insert tab

+#### Q17.
+When drawing a group of line segments with the LINE command, which command on the right-click shortcut menu allows you to form a closed boundary and snap back to the start point of the first line segment?

+- [x] CLOSE
+- [ ] ENTER
+- [ ] CANCEL
+- [ ] UNDO

+#### Q18.
+AutoCAD allows you to create elliptical arcs in drawings.
+When creating one of these arcs, which default drafting rule do you need to follow?

+- [ ] Arcs follow a counterclockwise (positive angle value) path.
+- [ ] Arcs follow a clockwise (positive angle value) path.
+- [ ] Arcs always follow a path with a negative angle value.
+- [x] Arcs follow a user-defined path.

+#### Q19.
+Linetype Scale (LTSCALE) is applied to what sort of linetypes in AutoCAD drawings?

+- [ ] any objects that utilize a continuous linetype
+- [x] any objects that utilize any linetype
+- [ ] any objects that utilize a dashed or dotted linetype, or a combination of both
+- [ ] any objects that utilize a colored or continuous linetype, or a combination of both

+#### Q20.
+By default, all of the ARRAY commands make their respective arrays associative and group the selected objects in the array.
+What command would you use to convert the selected array into individual AutoCAD objects?

+- [ ] EATTEDIT
+- [ ] WBLOCK
+- [x] EXPLODE
+- [ ] PROPERTIES

+#### Q21.
+Which command opens a folder where you can start the Add-a-Plotter wizard?

+- [ ] QUICKSETUP
+- [ ] STYLESMANAGER
+- [x] PLOTTERMANAGER
+- [ ] PLOTTERWIZARD

+#### Q22.
+Dimensions in a drawing can be spaced automatically with the Adjust Space (DIMSPACE) command.
+You can specify a distance between spaced dimensions or you can use the Auto option.
+What does Auto do to the dimensions being spaced?

+- [ ] calculates the Auto space as one and a half times (1.5x) the text height of the text in the dimension style being used
+- [x] calculates the Auto space as twice the distance between the first and second dimensions selected for spacing
+- [ ] calculates the Auto space as three times (3x) the text height of the text in the dimension style being used

+#### Q23.
+There is often a need to hide or isolate selected objects, especially in complex drawings when detailing geometry.
+Where would you find the Isolate menu option—which is not on the ribbon?

+- [ ] the status bar
+- [x] a right-click shortcut menu after object selection
+- [ ] the Quick Access toolbar (QAT)
+- [ ] the navigation bar

+#### Q24.
+System variables can be monitored in AutoCAD.
+When monitored, they can also be reset to preferred values.
+What command is used to control these system variables?

+- [x] SYSVARMONITOR
+- [ ] SYSVARMON
+- [ ] SYSTEMVARIABLEMON
+- [ ] SYSVARIABLEMONITOR

+#### Q25.
+When using HIDE or ISOLATE in a drawing, the objects are either hidden or isolated for clarity.
+What happens to the layers of hidden or isolated objects?

+- [ ] The hidden and isolated object layers go on to their own layer.
+- [ ] The isolated object layers stay on; all other layers are turned off in the Layer Properties Manager.
+- [x] Nothing happens.
+- [ ] The hidden object layers turn off; all other layers stay on in the Layer Properties Manager.

+#### Q26.
+When scaling a drawing from imperial feet and inches to metric millimeters, what scale factor do you use in the SCALE command, before adjusting your units settings?

+- [x] 25.4
+- [ ] 0.03937
+- [ ] 12.0
+- [ ] 0.08333

+#### Q27.
+When drawing line objects in a drawing, you may use coordinates to define distance and direction.
+One type of coordinate is a relative coordinate, which is relative to the last point specified—often the second point when drawing a line using the LINE command.
+What prefix symbol should you type in front of 2D X,Y coordinates to ensure that AutoCAD knows it is a relative coordinate input?

+- [ ] `#X,Y`
+- [x] `@X,Y`
+- [ ] `R-(X,Y)`
+- [ ] `REL X,Y`

+#### Q28.
+Center Mark (CENTERMARK), a new annotation tool for circles and arcs, provides an associative center mark that can be edited easily and remains associative to its geometry.
+Which AutoCAD system variable controls the extension line overshoots that go past the circumference of the circle or arc?

+- [ ] CENTERRESET
+- [ ] CENTEREXE
+- [ ] CENTERLTSCALE
+- [x] CENTERMARKEXE